istio/istio.io/content/en/news/releases/1.15.x/announcing-1.15.6/index.md

     - /news/announcing-1.15.6
 ---

-This release contains bug fixes to improve robustness.
 This release note describes what’s different between Istio 1.15.5 and Istio 1.15.6.

 This release includes security fixes in Go 1.19.6 (released 2/14/2023) for the `path/filepath`, `net/http`, `mime/multipart`, and `crypto/tls` packages.